Christ the King (B)

 For those who abandon themselves to it, God's love contains every good thing, and if you long for it with all your heart and soul it will be yours.
 All God asks for is love, and if you search for this kingdom where God alone rules, you can be quite sure you will find it.
 For if your heart is completely devoted to God, your heart itself is this treasure, this very kingdom which you desire so ardently (Fr.
 Jean Pierre de Caussade).

 What is the “truth” that Christ came into the world to witness to?
-The whole of His life reveals that God is love – so this is the truth to which He witnessed to the full, with the sacrifice of His own life on Calvary.
-The Cross is the “throne” where He manifested His sublime kingship as God Love, by offering Himself in expiation for the sin of the world, He defeated the “ruler of this world” (Jn 12: 31) and established the Kingdom of God once and for all.
-It is a Kingdom that will be fully revealed at the end of time, after the destruction of every enemy and last of all, death (cf. I Cor 15: 25-26).
-The Son will then deliver the Kingdom to the Father and God will finally be everything to everyone (I Cor 15: 28).
-The way to reach this goal is long and admits of no short cut, indeed, every person must freely accept the truth of God’s love.
+The whole of His life reveals that God is love – so this is the truth to which He witnessed to the full, with the sacrifice of His own life on Calvary….
 He is Love and Truth and neither Love nor Truth are ever imposed, they come knocking at the doors of the heart and the mind and where they can enter they bring peace and joy.
 This is how God reigns, this is His project of salvation, a “mystery” in the biblical sense of the word, a plan that is gradually revealed in history (Pope Benedict XVI).

 Homily

 “Long live Christ the King.”
-These were the last words of Fr.
+Those were the last words spoken by Fr.
 Miguel Agustín Pro, who died on November 23, 1927.
-On that day every year the Catholic Church observesa memorial in honor of this Mexican priest because, at great risk to his life, he carried out his priestly duties during the Mexican Revolution whose leaders were fiercely anti-Catholic.
+On that day every year the Catholic Church observes a memorial in honor of this Mexican priest because, at great risk to his life, he carried out his priestly duties during the Mexican Revolution whose leaders were fiercely anti-Catholic.
 After many close calls with the authorities, Fr.
 Pro and his two brothers were falsely accused of plotting an attempt on the newly-elected president of Mexico’s life.
 Without a trial, they were sentenced to death by firing squad.
 As Fr.
 Pro reached the place of execution, he asked for a few moments to pray.
 After kneeling, he rose to face his executioners, refusing a blindfold.
 He then stretched out his arms in the form of a cross, and shouted for all to hear, “Viva Cristo Rey!” --”Long live Christ the King!”
 He fell seconds later, his body riddled with bullets.
 Fr.
 Pro was 36 years old, and a priest for little more than two.
+Some estimates count 30,000 other "Cristero" martyrs, as they came to be known, of whom only a small number have been formally beatified or canonized.

 For all of these people were victims of movements and regimes that could not tolerate their allegiance to Christ the King.
 So their blood was mixed with his: the faithful witness, the firstborn of the dead and ruler of the kings of the earth…who loves us and has freed us from our sins by his blood (II).
 Indeed, it’s been said more Christians were put to death for their witness to Christ in the last century than all previous centuries combined, including the persecutions of the Roman Empire: their persecutors acting as latter-day Caesars, placing ideologies and the supposed interests of the state ahead of God’s.
 And all of them, please note, rising to power in countries with long-standing Christian histories.